 - Throw the liquid of canned beans before cooking to avoid gas

-Has it every occurred that you feel unreasonably gastric after consuming beans?
-Well, it is the dietary fibre in beans that is to be blamed.
-Your digestive tract is unable to breakdown this fibre, and instead uses it for energy.
-This insoluble fibre forms 3 oligosaccharides: verbascose, stachyose and raffinose.
+Has it ever occurred that you feel unreasonably gastric after consuming beans?
+Well, it is the dietary fiber in beans that are to be blamed.
+Your digestive tract is unable to break down this fiber, and instead uses it for energy.
+This insoluble fibre forms 3 oligosaccharides: verbascose, stachyose, and raffinose.
 These oligosaccharides pass without being digested, through your mouth, stomach, small intestines and finally to large intestines.
-Since humans do not have the enzymes that can breakdown these sugars, consuming beans ends up in making you feel gastric and uneasy.
+Since humans do not have the enzymes that can break down these sugars, consuming beans ends up in making you feel gastric and uneasy.

 Why beans cause gas?

 A lot of bacteria reside in large intestines because they are responsible for breaking down the molecules which our body cannot break otherwise.
 Large intestines also release the vitamins which are absorbed in the blood.
 These bacterial microbes also comprise enzymes that break oligosaccharide polymers into much less complex carbohydrates.
 Carbon dioxide, hydrogen, and nitrogen are the 3 gases released by these bacteria as part of a fermentation process.
 And 1/3rd of these bacteria can produce methane as well.

 Also read: Amazing Home Remedies To Get Rid Of Gas And Bloating

 The amount of gas produced is directly proportional to the amount of fibre eaten in the form of beans.
 You will also feel an uneasy pressure caused by excess consumption.
 The pressure leads to farts when it becomes too much against the anal sphincter.

 Here are some ways in which you can prevent gas by beans:

 1. Always soak the beans for a few hours before you cook them